Skip to Main Content

 Using Articles

-Articles may offer information on one particular aspect of psychology, one breakthrough in the treatment of a mental disorder, the latest on scholarly research or studies, as well as news in the field of psychology.
+Articles may offer information on one particular aspect of psychology, one breakthrough in the treatment of a mental disorder, the latest on scholarly research or studies, and news in the field of psychology.
 Articles appear in popular magazines, newspapers, and scholarly, peer-reviewed journals.
 Be sure to follow your instructor's requirements for the type of articles you are allowed to use.

 Finding Articles in Library Databases